alekuts/clean-archlinux/README.md

 ## What is required for installation? 🛠️

 1. Your motherboard must support UEFI.
-2. The drive must support GPT partition table.
+2. Your drive must support GPT partition table.

 ## How to start the installation? 🤔